Published by Christina Riley. Last Updated on February 25, 2024.

 Kiss the Girls is the sequel to James Patterson’s Along Came a Spider and is a psychological thriller that follows forensic psychologist Alex Cross (Morgan Freeman).
 Following a string of kidnappings and murders, Cross races to Durham to find the preparator before it becomes even deadlier.

 While the majority of filming took place in Los Angeles, several streets, parks, and homes were used for shooting in both Durham and Chapel Hill.
-Along with Freeman, this move also stars Ashley Judd.
+Along with Freeman, this movie also stars Ashley Judd.

 Maximum Overdrive is one of two Stephen King stories-turned-movies filmed in North Carolina that we’ll mention here.
 It was adapted from his short story “Trucks” that ended up in Night Shift.